christophergutierrez/christophergutierrez.github.io/README.md

 I’ve led projects, built teams, and delivered high-impact results.
 Whether you're a startup or a growing company, I bring a unique perspective shaped by my diverse roles as an IC, architect, and manager.

 ### [Experience](posts/experience.md)
+A summary of my experience and the projects I've worked on.
+For more details, check out my [LinkedIn profile](https://www.linkedin.com/in/christophergutierrez/).

 ### [My Demos](posts/demos.md)
 I have a website that demonstates a few tools.
 More importantly, I built it with an AI assistant and describe the process in a blog post.